ADHD Treatment: Information, Therapies, and Medication Options

 • Combined: This subtype involves a combination of inattention, hyperactivity, and impulsivity, which is the most common presentation of ADHD.

-We can all exhibit behaviours that seem similar to symptoms of ADHD from time to time, however, it ‘s very important that we don’t self-diagnose.
-Officially diagnosed ADHD can negatively impact various aspects of a person's life, including academic and occupational performance, relationships, and overall well-being.
-If left untreated, adults and teenagers with ADHD can be more susceptible to substance abuse issues, sometimes as a way to self-medicate symptoms and deal with rigid societal expectations.
+We can all exhibit behaviours that seem similar to symptoms of ADHD from time to time, however, it's very important that we don’t self-diagnose.
+Symptoms of ADHD can negatively impact various aspects of a person's life, including academic and occupational performance, relationships, and overall well-being.
+If left untreated, adults and teenagers with ADHD can be more susceptible to substance abuse issues, sometimes as a way to self-medicate symptoms and deal with societal expectations.

-It’s also important to remember that neurodiversity can also be a positive attribute and strength.
-Neurodiverse people often view the world from a unique angle that may not be understood by others at first, but, when harnessed, contributes a much-needed fresh perspective, from communal spaces and projects, to the classroom and workplace.
+It’s also important to remember that neurodiversity can be a positive attribute and strength.
+Neurodiverse people may view the world from a unique angle and contribute a fresh perspective to education, the workplace, and to society in general.
 Where there are difficulties, proper diagnosis and treatment can help people with ADHD to achieve their goals and pave the way for a bright future.

 ADHD treatment for adults and children